Hello everyone, and welcome to another Singapore watch review! This Sunday, I’ll be reviewing the Nobel Royal from Swedish watch brand, Rumoe.

 As aforementioned, there’s no shortage of minimalist dress watches out there on the market currently.
 The closest I could find (in terms of looks) was the Bangalore Watch Company Renaissance, which has been recently covered in numerous prominent watch blogs as such ABTW and Worn and Wound.
 Given the close resemblance in looks and the fact that the Renaissance – like the Nobel Royal was for Rumoe – is Bangalore Watch Company’s debut effort, I chose to pit the both of them against each other in this shootout.

 In terms of build quality, the Renaissance edges the Nobel Royal slightly.
-They share a plethora of similar specs, such as a flat sapphire crystal and calf leather straps.
+They share a plethora of similar specs, such as sapphire crystals and calf leather straps.
 However, the Renaissance uses a Miyota 9015 movement that comes with a higher beat rate, resulting in a smoother second sweep on the watch.
 There’s also C3 lume on the hands of the Renaissance, though I’m not sure why exactly one needs weak lume on a dress watch!

 However, despite using the slimmer Miyota 9015 movement, the case thickness on the Renaissance is actually identical to that on the Nobel Royal at 11.5mm.
 In fact, looking at the case-sides of the Renaissance, it seems to bear a near-identical resemblance to case profile of the Nobel Royal – even the finishing is done in an identical fashion!
 My guess is that both companies probably acquired their watch cases from the same manufacturer.
 However, while I can forgive the 11.5mm thickness of the case on the Nobel Royal because of the beefier Seiko NH35 movement inside, the case profile on the Renaissance should really be slimmer.
 Choosing to equip your watch with the Miyota 9015 movement but not choosing a slimmer watch case is just such a shame.